 The evolution of OC43 lineage A Spike and RdRp genes was simulated using SANTA-SIM (Jariani et al. 2019).
 The OC43 lineage A root sequence was used as a starting point and the simulation was run for 500 generations and 10 simulated sequences were sampled every 50 generations.
 Evolution was simulated in the absence of recombination and with moderate and high levels of recombination during replication.
 Under each of these recombination paradigms, we simulated evolution in the absence of positive selection within spike and with moderate and high levels of positive selection.
-Positive selection was simulated at a subset of Spike sites proportional to the number of epitope sites in H3N2 HA (Luksza and Lässig 2014).
+Positive selection was simulated at a subset of spike S1 sites proportional to the number of epitope sites in H3N2 HA (Luksza and Lässig 2014).
 All simulations were run with a nucleotide mutation rate of 1x10-4 (Vijgen et al. 2005).
-Config files, results and source code for these simulations can be at santa-sim_oc43a/.
+Config files, results and source code for these simulations can be at santa-sim_oc43a/ and the Bhatt method is implemented on the simulated data in antigenic_evolution/bhatt_simulated_oc43_data.ipynb.

 Estimation of TMRCA

 Mean TMRCA values were estimated for each gene and each HCoV using PACT (Bedford, Cobey, and Pascual 2011).
+Briefly, PACT computes TMRCA values by creating a series of subtrees that include only tips positioned within a temporal slice of the full tree and finding the common ancestor of these tips.
+The overall mean and 95% confidence interval were calculated from the list of TMRCA values in these time slices.
 The PACT config files and results for each run are in the directory antigenic_evolution/pact/.
 The TMRCA estimations and subsequent analyses are executed by code in antigenic_evolution/tmrca_pact.ipynb.

 Acknowledgments